bft-smart/fabric-orderingservice/README.md

 ## Quick start <a name="quickstart"/>

-You can quickly launch a HLF network, comprised of 4 ordering nodes, 1 frontend, and a single peer by following the steps described bellow.
+You can quickly launch a HLF network, comprised of 4 ordering nodes, 2 frontends, and 2 peers by following the steps described bellow.
 These following instructions - as well as this README in general - assume you have entry-level knowledge of both docker and HLF.
+This setup uses the default 'SampleOrg' organization across all parties.

 ##### 1. Create a new docker network named `bft_network`.